The Royal Tenenbaums: Filming

-The Waldorf-Astoria was used for the hotel scenes, while Central Park Zoo depicted a rain forest.
+The Waldorf-Astoria was used for the hotel scenes, while Central Park Zoo stood in for a rain forest.
 A United States Navy training ship represented Richie's ship.
-The crew also added 10,000 square feet of AstroTurf at Forest Hills Stadium, to depict Richie's tennis match.
+The crew added 10,000 square feet of AstroTurf at Forest Hills Stadium, to film Richie's tennis match.

 During production, Anderson gave Huston photographs of his mother who, like Etheline, was an archaeologist.
 Huston said, "Wes would send pictures of his mother in aviator jackets or on archaeological digs, and he very specifically wanted me to wear a certain locket.
 Finally, I asked him, 'Wes, am I playing your mother?'"
 Anderson replied this was not the case.

 Anderson and Huston had a tense relationship with Hackman, who was not always amiable on set.
-On the first day Hackman and Huston appeared in a scene together, Huston had to slap him, and later said the slap was real and "I hit him a really good one.
+On the first day Hackman and Huston appeared in a scene together, Huston had to slap him.
+Later she said the slap was real and "I hit him a really good one.
 I saw the imprint of my hand on his cheek and I thought, he's going to kill me."
 During young Margot's birthday scene in the opening scenes, Huston's hair caught fire from a birthday candle.
 Anderson credited Kumar Pallana with extinguishing the blaze before Huston was seriously injured.

 As shooting continued, the bird used for Mordecai was caught by a citizen of New Jersey, who demanded a price for its return.
 It was replaced instead by one more white in color.